argoproj/argo-cd/docs/operator-manual/deep_links.md

 As mentioned earlier the links and conditions can be templated to use data from the resource, each category of links can access different types of data linked to that resource.
 Overall we have these 4 resources available for templating in the system:

-- `application`: this key is used to access the application resource data.
+- `app` or `application`: this key is used to access the application resource data.
 - `resource`: this key is used to access values for the actual k8s resource.
 - `cluster`: this key is used to access the related destination cluster data like name, server, namespaces etc.
 - `project`: this key is used to access the project resource data.